Diyckstra/terraform-provider-deyckstra/website/docs/r/route_table.md

 # Resource: aws_route_table

-Provides a resource to create a VPC routing table.
+Creates a VPC routing table.

 ~> **Note on Route Tables and Routes:** Terraform currently provides both a standalone [`aws_route` resource](route.md) and a Route Table resource with routes